-Embrace the nose to tail philosophy of sustainable eating with this WTF?!
-A Crunchy Buffalo Pig Ear Strips Recipe!
-Local farm raised pig ears are slow cooked until tender, then cut into strips and fried until super crispy.
-Toss the strips in a spicy buffalo sauce for a unique appetizer that tastes yummy too!
+Embrace the nose to tail philosophy of sustainable eating with this Crunchy Buffalo Pig Ear Recipe.
+Strips of local farm raised slow cooked pig ear are fried until crispy and tossed in a spicy buffalo sauce for an unique appetizer!

 WTF?!
 Is probably what you thought after reading the title of this recipe.
 When I told my own open-minded-about-all-kinds-of-foods Mother about this recipe, she replied “You can eat pig ears?”
 Yes, you can eat pig ears.
 People eat them all over the world, but in America, only really cool people eat them.

-Hope you give these WTF?!
-A Crunchy Buffalo Pig Ear Strips Recipe a chance and try them at home.
-They are paleo and gluten free too, plus they make great game day eats for the Final Four games this weekend!
+Hope you give this crunchy buffalo pig ear recipe a chance and try them at home!
+Don’t forget they are Paleo and gluten free too!
+Plus they make great game day eats all weekend long.

 - 1 teaspoon dried thyme